lucasmazza/jquery_tag/README.markdown

       end
     end

 Just call the `jquery_tag` helper inside your views or layouts, as in the example above.
-Your local scripts should be located inside a `./public/javascripts/` folder (or whatever the Sinatra public path is configurated on your application).
+Your local scripts should be located inside a `./public/javascripts/` folder (or whatever the Sinatra public path is configured on your application).